ConPaaS-team/conpaas/docs/userguide.rst

   if CPU utilization is high, or free memory is very low this is shown clearly.
 This may mean that processes on this node will start to slow down, and that it may be time to add additional nodes to the cluster.
-On the other hand this may indicate a malfunction on the specific node.
+On the other hand this may indicate a malfunction of the specific node.

-  In this last case, in a multimaster system, it may be a good idea to kill the node and replace it with another one.
-The monitoring system simplifys also this kind of operations through buttons which allows to directly kill a specific node.
+  In this latter case, in a multimaster system, it may be a good idea to kill the node and replace it with another one.
+The monitoring system also simplifies this kind of operations through buttons which allow to directly kill a specific node.
 Keep in mind, however, that high CPU utilization may not necessarily affect application performance.

-- "Galera Mean Misalignment" draws a realtime measure of the mean misalignment accross the nodes.
+- "Galera Mean Misalignment" draws a real-time measure of the mean misalignment across the nodes.
 This information is derived by Galera metrics about the average length of the receive queue since the most recent status query.
 If this value is noticeably larger than zero, the nodes are likely to be overloaded, and cannot apply